 In a speech at the United Nations last week, Trump called the Cuban government "corrupt and destabilizing" and vowed not to ease the U.S. trade embargo against the island until democratic reforms are made.
 The Cubans called his remarks "disrespectful, unacceptable and meddling."

-Despite the ideological differences, the State Department has said Cuba has cooperated in facilitating the investigation into what harmed the envoys from the United States, and several Canadians as well.
+Despite the ideological differences, the State Department has said Cuba has cooperated in facilitating the investigation into what harmed the envoys from the United States, and several Canadians.

 The complaints of health issues began in the final months of the Obama administration and continued into the Trump administration.
 Many of those injured have left the country for treatment.